Living Wall Technical

 Plants could be selected from a certain country to express a nationality or a global theme.
 We have carried this out on two notable projects: The David Attenborough Building and The Body Shop.
 The first contained plants from almost every continent that Attenborough had travelled to and the second included a range of herbs used in the shops soap products.
 This included an interactive shopping experience for customers.

-It is also important to think about maintenance, chose from our most hardy and successful plants to make ongoing maintenance.
+It is also important to think about maintenance.
+We can help you select a plant palette with which the required maintenance fits to your budget and schedule.
 We always encourage our clients to be creative when planning a living wall and we can help them make their concept a reality.

 Overall choosing plants is a crucial step in the process of planning a living wall and we recommend getting in touch to discuss your concept.
 We can furnish you with plant lists to choose from once we know more about your project.